Hōyō-ji

 Area: Aizumisato

-Recommended season: Year-round
+Recommended period: Year-round

-Within the temple grounds, the renowned "Tora no Ozakura" (Tiger's Tail Cherry), counted among the five cherry trees of Aizu, takes root.
+Within the temple grounds, the renowned tree "Tora no Ozakura" (Tiger's Tail Cherry), counted among the five cherry trees of Aizu, takes root.

 Apply for a tour